MetzinAround/practical-classroom-workshop/course/adding_slides.md

 ## Customizing your slides

 The header supports several configurations.
-They are listed [here](https://pandoc.org/MANUAL.html#variables-for-beamer-slides).
+They are listed <a href="https://pandoc.org/MANUAL.html#variables-for-beamer-slides" target="_blank">here</a>.

 For example, we could add a *theme* or the name of the insitute where we're presenting our slide presentation.